roadmanstinian/cscscardtest/README.md

-I honestly wish I had full confidence when working on DIY projects as a teenager so I didn't risk taking out an eye (They really should've drilled this knowledge into us at school, obviously more important then listening to ozymandias masturbate his ego)
+I honestly wish I had full confidence when working on DIY projects as a teenager so I didn't risk taking out an eye (They really should've drilled this knowledge into us at school, this is obviously more important then listening to ozymandias masturbate his ego)